Application of Electrolytic Marking and Etching in Different Industries

-First and foremost, a proper insight into product’s origin supports the legitimacy of business transactions and provides the basis for effective functioning of legislative mechanisms.
+First and foremost, a proper insight into the product’s origin supports the legitimacy of business transactions and provides the basis for effective functioning of legislative mechanisms.

 Legal regulations vary slightly when it comes to different industries and markets.
 However, proper labeling of parts and products is an internationally accepted and adopted practice.
 Naturally, the rules are enforced more fiercely when it comes to products that can directly affect the safety and well-being of people.

-Most labels contain some or all of the following information – serial numbers, codes, logos (branding), company and product details.
+Most labels contain some or all of the following information – serial numbers, codes, logos (branding), company, and product details.